sureshoao/kubernetes_training/basic_concepts.md

 # Core Concepts

-### 1. Create a namespace called 'mynamespace' and a pod with image nginx called nginx on this namespace
+### 1. Create a namespace called 'suresh' and a pod with image nginx called nginx on this namespace

 <details><summary>show</summary>
 <p>